 For a full list of titles now available, see the project's page on the Christian's Library Press web site.
 Other details on current translation efforts are detailed below.

 Common Grace: Comprising three volumes and totaling 1,700 pages, Common Grace is the capstone of Kuyper’s public theology.
 The new translation will be released as nine separate books, the first three of which are now available (see here).
-The third and final part of Volume 1 will be released in Fall 2014.
 The series is being translated by Nelson D. Kloosterman and Ed M. van der Maas and edited by Jordan J. Ballor and Stephen J. Grabill.

 Guidance for Christian Engagement in Government: This translation of Kuyper's Our Program, an outline of Kuyper's political party, was translated and edited by Dr. Harry Van Dyke.
 It is now available for purchase.